-A DMG STA (either initiator or responder) requests an MID sub-phase by setting the MID-REQ subfield to 1 in the BRP Request field of an SSW-Feedback, SSW-ACK or BRP frame.
+A DMG STA (either initiator or responder) requests an MID sub-phase with MID and BC sub-phases (see 9.35.6.3.2) by setting both the MID-REQ and BC-REQ subfields to 1 in the BRP Request field of an SSW-Feedback, SSW-ACK or BRP frame.
 It shall also set the L-RX subfield in the BRP Request field to the number of RX AWV settings it needs in each BRP-RX packet during the MID sub-phase.
-The peer DMG STA (either a responder or initiator) grants the request by setting the MID-Grant subfield to one in the BRP Request field within the next SSW-ACK or BRP frame transmitted to the requesting DMG STA.
-The MID sub-phase shall not occur if the peer STA does not grant the request.
+The peer DMG STA grants the request by setting the MID-Grant and BC-Grant subfields to 1 in the BRP Request field within the next SSW-ACK or BRP frame transmitted to the requesting DMG STA.
+If either the MID or BC were not granted by the peer STA, the MID and BC sub-phases shall not occur.

+A DMG STA (either initiator or responder) request an MID only sub-phase (see 9.35.6.3.3) by setting the MID-REQ subfield to 1 in the BRP Request field of an SSW-Feedback, SSW-ACK or BRP frame.
+It shall also set the L-RX subfield in the BRP request field to the number of RX AWV settings it needs in each BRP-RX packet during the MID-sub-phase.
+The peer DMG STA grants the request by setting the MID-Grant subfield to 1 in the BRP Request field within the next SSW-ACK or BRP frame transmitted to the requesting DMG STA.
+The Capability Request subfield within the granting frame shall be set to 0.
+The request subfields (TX-TRN-REQ, L-RX, MID-REQ, BC-REQ) within the granting frame shall be set to zero.
+If the MID-REQ was granted (either in an SSW-ACK or BRP frame), the requesting STA shall transmit a BRP frame with the SNR Present and Sector ID Order Present subfields set to 1, and the Nmeas field in the FBCK-TYPE field indicating the number of SNR measurements from the last SLS phase.
+In the Channel Measurement Feedback element the requesting STA sets the SNR subfields to the SNRs corresponding to the TX sectors received during the SLS phase.
+In the Sector ID Order subfield, the requesting STA lists the sector IDs of the received sectors.
+The Capability Request field within this packet shall be set to 0.
+The MID sub-phase starts with the transmission of a BRP packet from the peer STA after the reception of the list of sectors.
+A STA that has granted a MID only request shall not request MID or BC in the response packet.
+The STA may request MID or BC in the last packet it transmits to the requesting STA as part of the MID.
+The MID only sub-phase shall not occur if it was not granted by the peer STA.

-A DMG STA (either initiator or responder) requests a BC sub-phase by setting the BC-REQ subfield to 1 in the BRP Request field of an SSW-Feedback, SSW-ACK or BRP frame.
-The peer DMG STA (either a responder or initiator) grants the request by setting the BC grant subfield to one in the BRP Request field within the next SSW-ACK or BRP frame transmitted to the requesting STA.
+A DMG STA (either initiator or responder) requests a BC only sub-phase (see 9.35.6.3.4) by setting the BC-REQ subfield to 1 in the BRP Request field of an SSW-Feedback, SSW-ACK or BRP frame.
+The peer DMG STA (either a responder or initiator) grants the request by setting the BC-Grant subfield to 1 in the BRP Request field within the next SSW-ACK or BRP frame transmitted to the requesting STA.
 The BC sub-phase shall not occur if the peer STA does not grant the request.